 The costs of any insurance held for you to support your defined benefits are generally covered by your employer.
-However, Equip Super deducts the cost of any additional voluntary cover you have from your account on the last day of each month, and we pay this same amount to the insurer.
-Equip Super does not charge any other fee relating to insurance.
+However, Equip Super deducts the cost of any additional voluntary cover you have from your account on the last day of each month.
+Your insurance costs are inclusive of insurance premiums and an insurance fee, calculated as 4% of premiums.
+We pay the premiums to the insurer and retain the insurance fee.